jkaninda/njia/README.md

 - `Queries("k", "")` matches the key with any value.
 - A capturing group inside a variable pattern panics at registration.

-Where njia deliberately differs from gorilla, it is only by being more robust: a handful of inputs make gorilla fault at runtime (`nil pointer dereference`, `slice bounds out of range`) and njia serves them instead.
+Where njia deliberately differs, it is only by being more robust: a handful of inputs make gorilla fault at runtime (`nil pointer dereference`, `slice bounds out of range`) and njia serves them instead.
 The differential harness treats a gorilla runtime fault as a gorilla bug and only requires that njia does not fault differently.

 ### Not the destination